 The subpicture boundaries used for clipping the sample locations when subpic_treated_as_pic_flag is equal to 1 are derived from the subpictures of the reference picture (rather than from the subpictures of the current picture).

-When subpics_present_flag is equal to 1, subpic_scaling_flag is included in the same parameter set. subpic_scaling_flag equal to 1 causes the following:
+When subpics_present_flag is equal to 1:

-The constraints on having the same subpicture layout and the same values of subpic_treated_as_pic_flag[ i ] and loop_filter_across_subpic_enabled_flag[ i ] throughout a CLVS are not imposed.
-Instead, when a reference picture is used for prediction, it is required that it has a subpicture with the same ID as the subpicture ID of the current slice.
+Version 2 updates the contribution for alignment with the JVET meeting decisions by the morning of 3 October 2019.

 Introduction

-JVET-P0126 proposes indicating subpicture layout in the PPS and subpicture IDs in the slice header.
-Furthermore, it is proposed that the subpicture positions and sizes as well as the values of subpic_treated_as_pic_flag[ i ] and loop_filter_across_subpic_enabled_flag[ i ] shall be unchanged throughout a CLVS.
+In the 16th JVET meeting (JVET-P), subpicture IDs were agreed to be included in the slice headers.

 This contribution enables subpicture-specific reference picture resampling (RPR).
 The scaling ratios for resampling are derived from the width and height of the subpictures that have the same subpicture IDs.

 The motivation for enabling subpicture-specific RPR and motion compensation includes the following:

-There are video services where the encoded source content for each time originates from multiple sources (e.g. multiple cameras), which are spatially arranged to pictures being encoded and where the layout and sizes of the sources within the pictures may change dynamically.
+There are video services where the encoded source content for each time originates from multiple sources (e.g. multiple cameras), which are spatially arranged to pictures being encoded and where the positions and sizes of the sources within the pictures may change dynamically.

 For example, in eSports the video stream may contain one or more viewpoints of the game as well as camera feeds of the players, commentators, and audience.
 The spatial size of each source may be dynamically changing depending on its importance.
 See more discussion in MPEG M48085.